cogentcore/core/README.md

 # TODO

-* mac menu update problem: need to coordinate updating of menu -- os knows when window becomes key window but we are updating menu asynchronously..

 * filenode: ability to sort by date within directories

 * crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild